b-zurg/react-collapse-pane/docs/README.md

 !> This is the killer feature of this library :eyes:

-It's a common UX need to want to collapse the left or initial panel to give more room for another part of a site or app.
+It's a common need to want to collapse the left or initial panel to give more room for another part of a site or app.
 This is easily accomplished by including several `CollapseOptions` as a prop to the `SplitPane`.

 * `beforeToggleButton` - the element displayed as the collapse button **before** the panel is collapsed.
 This is an purely aesthetic component.
 * `afterToggleButton` - the element displayed as the collapse button **after** the panel is collapsed.
 This is an purely aesthetic component.